 - Over-the-counter medication must be in the original container with the student’s name.

-- The employee who will administer the medication must first examine the medication and determine in his/her judgment whether it appears to be in the original container and properly labeled.
+- The employee who will administer the medication must first examine the medication and determine in their judgment whether it appears to be in the original container and properly labeled.

 Medication may be administered by school nurses or any employee trained and supervised by a school nurse as to proper medication-administration procedures.

 In general, students are responsible for obtaining their medication from the designated person at the scheduled time.
 If a student does not appear for their medication at the scheduled time, the designated staff member will contact the student directly to administer the medication.
 Medication will be administered within 30 minutes of the prescribed time.
 If a student refuses to accept the medication or, for some other reason, the medication cannot be administered, a staff member will contact the parent/guardian immediately and document the student’s refusal.

 If a student brings medication to school without properly completed administration of medication form and asks school staff to administer the medication, school staff will inform the parent of District Regulation and procedures.
 The school staff will hold any unauthorized medication and return it to the parent.

 School staff will notify parents/guardians immediately if medication to be administered by the school is lost, damaged, stolen, or broken, or if some other unexpected occurrence has caused the medication to be unavailable.

 If the school nurse is on the school campus, a nasal spray that is a legend drug or controlled substance must be administered by the school nurse.
 If no school nurse is on the school campus, the nasal spray or controlled substance may be administered by a trained school employee or parent-designated adult who is not a school nurse.
 If a school employee who is not a school nurse administers a nasal spray that is a legend drug or a controlled substance, the employee must summon emergency medical assistance as soon as practicable.